timabilov/refcache/README.md

 ### Cross-Service Caching

-Nothing special needed here.
+No special treatment needed, it just works!
 As an example, given that you use same prefix in all of your services, on update of the particular user - cache is able to identify all function call points that it needs to invalidate for a given user.

 ```python